 - FAQs on the Story Spine

-Side note: We recommend Plottr as our top plotting tool to fabricate stories using the Story Spine and many other Story Structures.
-If you purchase Plottr, we do get a small commission from that, but there is no extra cost and every bit goes to the coffee fund.
+Side note: I recommend Plottr as my top plotting tool to fabricate stories using the Story Spine and many other Story Structures.
+If you purchase Plottr, I do get a small commission from that, but there is no extra cost and every bit goes to the coffee fund.
 More on Plottr later.

 What is a Story Spine?